dmwm/CMSKubernetes/kubernetes/rucio/README.md

     cd CMSKubernetes/kubernetes/rucio
     ./install_rucio_[production, testbed, etc].sh

+On a completely fresh cluster, everything should come up with except the reaper, which will fail because it has no RSEs to find.

 # To upgrade the servers

 The above is what is needed to get things bootstrapped the first time.